vuejs/vue-test-utils/docs/en/api/wrapper/trigger.md

 Under the hood, `trigger` creates an `Event` object and dispatches the event on the Wrapper element.

-It's not possible edit the `target` value of an `Event` object, so you can't set `target` in the options object.
+It's not possible to edit the `target` value of an `Event` object, so you can't set `target` in the options object.

 To add an attribute to the `target`, you need to set the value of the Wrapper element before calling `trigger`.
 You can do this with the `element` property.